- Domestic Animals in Iceland

 Initially, they were supposed to be farmed as they were across Scandinavia, but Icelanders never took to the practice.
 The population, therefore, became wild.

-About 3,000 reindeer now live in the country, all concentrated in the east.
-The reindeer are most commonly found around Snæfell, on the higher ground throughout summer and in the warmer lowlands throughout winter, but have been seen as far south as Jökulsárlón and as far north as Vopnafjörður.
+About 3,000 reindeer now live in the country, concentrated in the East.
+The reindeer are most commonly found around Snaefell, on the higher ground throughout summer and in the warmer lowlands through winter.
+Still, they have been seen as far south as Jokulsarlon and as far north as Vopnafjordur.

 Those driving through or staying in the East Fjords have a reasonable chance of spotting a herd.